rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

 Hence the SVM classification can be modeled as a constrained maximization problem.

-Depending on the nature of the data, the SVM constrained maximization algorithm would vary.
+Depending on the nature of the data, the SVM constrained maximization algorithm varies.

 To understand different SVM algorithms and approaches, we will consider several cases in this notebook series on SVM.